 The next step is to write a demand letter.
 Most legitimate businesses know the laws and understand that they are liable for illegal robocalls.
 You can include your phone records and a transcript of the message(s) left on your voicemail, along with your demand for money.

-Each call can be worth up to $1,500.
-If you want to settle quicker outside of court, consider demanding the minimum amount of $500 per call.
+Each call can be worth up to $1,500 if you are on the National Do Not Call Registry.
+If you want to settle quickly outside of court, consider demanding the minimum amount of $500 per call.

-You can use a generic template for your demand letters like this:
+You can use a robocall demand letter template like this:

 [ To whom it may concern, ]

 You have called my [ phone number ] using an automated dialer on [ date ], [ date ], and [ date ] for a total of [ X ] times.